Bob Chiarelli, Mark Sutcliffe among 40 Ottawa leaders recognized by Royal Ottawa Foundation

 Mark was involved in a number of initiatives, including laying the groundwork for building the new hospital, which he acknowledges was an “enormous undertaking”.

-Both Mark and Bob say the whole discussion around mental health changed when Daniel Alfredson started supporting the Royal.
+Both Mark and Bob say the whole discussion around mental health changed when Daniel Alfredsson started supporting the Royal.
 When he came forward, that was a game changer.

 “I think it really opened the door for others to share their stories, to share their family stories,” says Mark.